Eroge: History

-In 1996, the new software developer and publisher Leaf expanded on this idea, calling it a visual novel and releasing their first successful game, Shizuku, a horror story starring a rapist high school student, with very highly reviewed writing and music.
-Their next game, Kizuato, was almost as dark.
-However, in 1997, they released To Heart, a sweetly sentimental story of high school love that became one of the most famous and trendsetting eroge ever.
-To Hearts music was so popular it was added to karaoke machines throughout Japan—a first for eroge.
+In 1996, the new software developer and publisher Leaf expanded on this idea, calling it a visual novel and releasing their first successful game, Shizuku, a horror story starring a rapist high school student, which released to initial obscurity, but later became popular with well received writing and music.
+Their next game, Kizuato, had a similar dark tone.
+However, in 1997, they released To Heart, a sentimental story of high school love that became one of the most famous and trendsetting eroge ever.
+To Hearts music proved popular enough that it was added to karaoke machines throughout Japan.

 In response to increasing pressure from Japanese lobby groups, in mid-1996 Sega of Japan announced that they would no longer permit Sega Saturn games to include nudity.

 After a similar game by Tactics, One: Kagayaku Kisetsu e, became a hit in 1998, Visual Arts scouted main creative staff of One to form a new brand under them, which became Key.
 In 1999, Key released Kanon.
 It contains only about seven brief erotic scenes in a sentimental story the size of a long novel (an all-ages version was also released afterward), but the enthusiasm of the response was unprecedented, and Kanon sold over 300,000 copies.
 In 2002 a 13-episode anime series was produced, as well as another 24-episode anime series in 2006.
 According to Satoshi Todome's A History of Eroge, Kanon is still the standard for modern eroge and is referred to as a "baptism" for young otaku in Japan.
 Although many eroge still market themselves primarily on sex, eroge that focus on story are now a major established part of Japanese otaku culture.
 Voice actors who have voiced for eroge have often been credited under a pseudonym.

 As the visual novel standard was adopted, the erotic parts in eroge began to become less and less apparent.
 Many eroge become more story-oriented than sex-oriented, making story the main focus for many modern eroge.
 More and more people who used to reject such type of games began to become more open-minded, realizing that eroge are not just about sex anymore.
 A lot of story-focused eroge tend to have only a few erotic scenes.

 Another subgenre is called "nukige" (抜きゲー, Nukigē), in which sexual gratification of the player is the main focus of the game.